-The DOD's Defense Security Services (DSS) required that SESGS enter into a proxy agreement because SESGS is indirectly owned by SES, a foreign company, and SESGS has classified contracts with DOD which contain certain proscribed information.
+The DOD's Defense Security Services, reorganised as the Defense Counterintelligence and Security Agency (DCSA) during 2019, required that SESGS enter into a proxy agreement because SESGS is indirectly owned by SES, a foreign company, and SESGS has classified contracts with

+DOD which contain certain proscribed information.
 The Proxy Agreement enables SESGS to participate in classified contracts with the U.S. government.
-The Proxy Agreement can be terminated prior to the end of its five-year period if DSS determines that it is no longer necessary, if there has been a violation of its terms or if requested by SES AMERICOM and SESGS.
-The Proxy Agreement is subject to renewal upon agreement with DSS in 2019 and initial discussions have begun.
+The Proxy Agreement can be terminated prior to the end of its five-year period if DCSA determines that it is no longer necessary, if there has been a violation of its terms or if requested by SES AMERICOM and SESGS.
+The Proxy Agreement was subject to renewal upon agreement with DCSA during 2019.
+The Proxy Agreement is executed by the SES parties.
+Final DCSA signature of the Proxy Agreement is pending.

 As a result of the Proxy Agreement, strict limitations are placed on the information that may be shared and the interaction that may occur between SESGS, SES AMERICOM and SES.
-DSS monitors compliance with the Proxy Agreement by, at a minimum, reviewing SESGS' activities on an annual basis.
+DCSA monitors compliance with the Proxy Agreement by, at a minimum, reviewing SESGS' activities on an annual basis.